hapytex/css-easings/README.md

 ---

-This package is dedicated to *Nordin Allaert* (2001-2020).
+This package is dedicated to *Nordin Allaert* (2001-2020), the son of a colleague.
 His life went in an `ease-in` manner, but was taken too soon.